paulskrb/fonts/tools/encodings/GF 2016 Glyph Sets/TROUBLESHOOTING.md

 Say, you are trying to add *DZcaron*, but the font already includes the same glyph with a different name *uni01C4*.
 The FilterLists are fully compatible with the Glyphs naming scheme.
 So, for a seamless workflow we advise changing the glyph name in the existing font to follow the same convention.
 To do this you would need to Update Glyph Info by following these steps.

-1. Open Font *Info > Other Settings*.
+Step 1.
+Open Font *Info > Other Settings*.
 Make sure [ ] Use custom naming is unchecked.

 ![glyphs app fix](FilterLists/fix-2.png)

-2. Select all glyphs, from the top menu choose *Glyphs > Update Glyph Info*.
+Step 2.
+Select all glyphs, from the top menu choose *Glyphs > Update Glyph Info*.
 You might get this message.
 Click Update.

 ![glyphs app fix](FilterLists/fix-3.png)

-3. Now your glyphs should all appear in the list filer
+Step 3.
+Now your glyphs should all appear in the list filer

-See [TROUBLESHOOTING.md](TROUBLESHOOTING.md) for more details.
 ***

 ### Recommended links: ###